openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It is also required that the Presentation Definition `id` value MUST be different to the ones defined for the Input Descriptors defined within it.

-The Verifier that intends to use this feature MUST publish its Presentation Definition within its metadata, using the parameter name `presentation_definition`.
+When the `scope` values are not defined within the Trust Framework and then not implictly agreed between the parties, the Verifier that intends to use this feature MUST publish its Presentation Definition within its metadata using the parameter name `presentation_definition`.
+This allows the Wallet instances to match the `scope` value to the Presentation Definition contained within the metadata.

 Below a non-normative example of a Presentation Definition containing the Input Descriptor(s) intended to be references in the `scope` parameter: